All beliefs in adults must be consistent with beliefs acquired during childhood.

 If a person's beliefs during their adult life change, then that person acquired beliefs during childhood consistent with both sets of beliefs held as an adult.

-The beliefs acquired during childhood do not change during adult life.
+Beliefs acquired during childhood do not change during adult life except by the change process described on this website.